SringayKeno/CreditRiskAnalysis1/README.md

 This analysis takes a look at algorithms used to predict credit card risk.

 Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, I oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
 Then, I used a combinatorial approach of over and undersampling using the SMOTEENN algorithm.
-Next, I d two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
+Next, I look at two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 ## Criteria